Faculty and Staff

 Job Seeker's Workshop: Navigating the Job Market

-Students will discover the most effective methods of job searching, learn ways to increase job hunting success, discuss how to access a job offer, negotiate salary and other strategies to help take control of their future.
+Students will discover the most effective methods of job searching, learn ways to increase job hunting success, discuss how to access a job offer, negotiate salary and focus on other strategies to help take control of their future.

 30 Seconds in Time: Competitive Resumes